arnolanglade/arnolanglade.github.io/site/collections/_posts/2023-05-22-use-composition-instead-of-props-drilling.md

 }
 ```

-In the previous code example, we created 4 new components: `ProductList`, `Product`, `ItemCheckbox` and `ItemAction`.
+In the previous code example, we created 4 new components: `ProductList`, `Product`, `ProductCheckbox` and `ProductAction`.
 They are like Lego bricks and we can assemble them to create the product list with or without the call to action.

 **Note:** It’s not mandatory to create a dedicated component for the checkbox and the button.
 It can be useful to wrap generic components into more business-oriented ones.
 It helps to make things clearer.
 It’s another way to apply composition.